Thermodynamic formalism and integral means spectrum of asymptotic tracts for transcendental entire functions: Introduction

 It will become transparent in Proposition \ref{y.4} that there is a strong relation between the transfer operator, on whose properties the thermodynamic formalisms relies, and the integral means spectrum and we will derive from this that the negative spectrum property implies good behavior of this operator.
 Negative spectrum turns out to be a very general condition which holds as soon as the tracts have some nice geometry such as the \emph{H\"older tract} property which essentially means that the domains $\Om_T$ are uniformly H\"older, see Definition \ref{27} for the precise definition.
 For example, if the tract itself $\Om$ is a quasidisk then it is a H\"older tract.

 \bprop Let $f\in \cB$ be an entire function having finitely many tracts.
 If the tracts are H\"older then $f$ has negative spectrum. \eprop

-Disjoint type is a particular form of hyperbolicity.
-We work under this assumption but then, using standard bounded distortion arguments, for functions in class $\cS$ our results carry over to a much more general class of hyperbolic functions (see Section \ref{dishyp}).
-Class $\cD$ essentially consists in disjoint type functions of class $\cB$ having finitely many tracts (see Definition \ref{9}).
+Throughout the paper we will primarily work with functions of so called disjoint type, which is a particular form of hyperbolicity; we will provide its precise definition in the sequel.
+We would however like to note that for functions within class $\cS$, by using standard bounded distortion arguments, our results carry over to all hyperbolic functions (see Section \ref{dishyp}) and not merely those of disjoint type.
+Class $\cD$, for which most of our main results will be formulated and proved, essentially consists in disjoint type functions of class $\cB$ having finitely many tracts, see Definition \ref{9}.

 \bthm Let $f\in \cD$ be a function having negative spectrum and let $\tstar\in ]0,2]$ be the smallest zero of $b_\infty$.
 Then, the following holds: \begin{itemize} \itemsep{1mm} \item[-] For every $t>\tstar$, the whole thermodynamic formalism, along with its all usual consequences holds: the Perron-Frobenius-Ruelle Theorem, the Spectral Gap property along with its applications: Exponential Mixing, Exponential Decay of Correlations and Central Limit Theorem (see Section \ref{section MD}). \item[-] For every $t<\tstar$, the series defining the transfer operator $\pft$ (see \eqref{29}) is divergent. \end{itemize} \ethm